bacara/pdfwatermark/README.md

 advanced options, then set "Fill Background" to "Transparency".
 Create the new file.

 Now, you can just use the text tool to make your watermark.
-Use a dark color, if not black for your text and use this tool --opacity option to fine tune afterwards.
+Use a dark color, if not black for your text and use pdfwatermark --opacity option to fine tune afterwards.
 Remember this is an A4 sized image: you might want to increase default text size.
 Once you're done, export the file to PNG.